 We were each served a little dish of shrimp paste on the side, in addition to the one in the kang kong.
 A word of caution: the shrimp paste is HOT!
 Do not underestimate its innocent shade of pinkish brown.
 I’m not sure if we’re supposed to eat it with our rice, but it doesn’t matter anyway because it’s so fiery hot we had to do without it.

-The restaurant offers spring rolls in both the fresh version (like vietnamese spring rolls) and deep-fried version.
+The restaurant offers spring rolls in both the fresh version (like Vietnamese spring rolls) and deep-fried version.
 Spring rolls that aren’t deep-fried just seem… Wrong.
 So we went for the more sinful version.

 The spring rolls are stuffed with chopped onion and other vegetables that give it a nice crunch.
-They go very well with the flavorful dip that’s both sour and spicy. (burmese sure love having spice in their food!)
+They go very well with the flavourful dip that’s both sour and spicy. (burmese sure love having spice in their food!)

 At this point if you’re wondering how the restaurant got its name, inle is actually a fishing village-turned-resort in Myanmar.
 This explains why you would find black and white pictures of fishing scenes adorning the orange walls of the restaurant.